TheMannu/Kubernetes/Kubernetes-Basics.md

 - **Auto-scaling**: Adjusts the number of replicas automatically based on CPU utilization or other custom metrics.
 - **Multi-Tenancy**: Supports namespaces to isolate different projects or teams within the same cluster.
 - **Persistent Storage Orchestration**: Kubernetes can automatically mount and unmount storage from public clouds, private clouds, or on-premise storage solutions.
+- **Networking**: Enables communication between Pods, handles service discovery, and manages internal cluster networking.

+Kubernetes is highly versatile, making it ideal for deploying, scaling, and managing containerized applications in various environments.